JStumpp/awesome-android/readme.md

 - [Picasso](https://github.com/square/picasso) - A powerful image downloading and caching library for Android.
 - [Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader) - Asynchronous, out of the box loading and caching of images.
-- [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling,Recommended by google.
+- [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling, Recommended by Google.
 - [Fresco](https://github.com/facebook/fresco) - An Android library for managing images and the memory they use.
 - [Glide Bitmap Pool](https://github.com/amitshekhariitbhu/GlideBitmapPool) - Glide Bitmap Pool is a memory management library for reusing the bitmap memory.
-- [MediaPicker](https://github.com/alhazmy13/MediaPicker) - Android Libary that lets you to select multiple images, video or voice for Android
+- [MediaPicker](https://github.com/alhazmy13/MediaPicker) - Android Library that lets you to select multiple images, video or voice for Android

 #### Video